Aid to Publishers - Applicant's Guide 2014-2015

 Total circulation 64,000

 Direct request copies + other request copies = 60,500 copies out of total circulation of 64,000 copies = 95%.

-The publisher distributed 95% of copies, and has met the eligibility criterion: "Have distributed during the financial year at least 50% of copies of its total circulation consisting of direct request and other request copies."
+The publisher distributed 95% of copies by direct request and other request, and has met the eligibility criterion: "Have distributed during the financial year at least 50% of copies of its total circulation consisting of direct request and other request copies."

 Section 4 – Ineligible Periodicals

 4.0 Ineligible periodicals

 - free periodicals;

 - periodicals produced by or for an organization that primarily reports on the activities or promotes the interests of the organization;